 Understanding Grief After Abortion

 Choosing to terminate a pregnancy is never an easy decision to make.
-Even when it’s the right decision, you may experience unexpected emotions that you’re not entirely sure how to deal with.
+Even when it’s the right decision for your situation, you may experience unexpected emotions you’re unsure how to deal with.

 Abortion grief, specifically, is characterized by elements of sadness and depression that result from a terminated pregnancy or unresolved emotions related to the pregnancy itself.